sap-tutorials/sap-build-process-automation/tutorials/spa-create-decision/spa-create-decision.md

  - [Create an Automation to Extract Data](spa-create-automation)

 ## You will learn
- - Create & configure decision in the process
+ - How to create & configure decision in the process
- - Create & configure data types
+ - How to create & configure data types
- - Model decision tables with rules expressions
+ - How to model decision tables with rules expressions

 ---